AidaJalali/CoffeeClub/README.md

 # Coffee Club Scheduler

-A full-stack application for managing coffee club schedules and duties, built with Spring Boot (Kotlin) backend and React (TypeScript) frontend.
+An application for managing coffee club schedules and duties, built with Spring Boot (Kotlin) backend and React (TypeScript) frontend.

-## 🚀 Quick Start

-### Prerequisites
-- Java 21
-- Node.js 18+
-- npm or yarn

 ### Backend Setup
 ```bash